The Null Space (Kernel)

 The World of Lost Information

-In our last lesson, we focused on the **Column Space**—the set of all possible *outputs* `b` for which the equation `Ax = b` has a solution.
-It represents the "reach" of our matrix transformation.
+In our last lesson, we focused on the **Column Space**—the set of all possible *outputs* `b`.
+Now, we ask a fundamentally different question.
+Let's consider the simplest possible target: the zero vector, `0`.

 Null Space N(A)={all vectors x such that Ax=0}\text{Null Space } N(A) = \{ \text{all vectors } x \text{ such that } Ax = 0 \}